MysteryPancake/Houdini-Fun/README.md

 // SVD works on 4x4 too, but 3x3 is easier to visualize matrix3 m3 = matrix3(m);

-// slerp() gives a weird result for the S matrix
+// slerp() uses polar decomposition, giving weird results for the S matrix
-// This version avoids polar decomposition matrix3 mlerp(matrix3 a; matrix3 b; float fac) {
+// This is a matrix equivalent to lerp(), avoiding polar decomposition matrix3 mlerp(matrix3 a; matrix3 b; float fac) {
     return a + fac * (b - a);
 }